t00/Dapper.SqlGenerator/README.md

 # Dapper.SqlGenerator
-Database agnostic SQL code generation for Dapper without POCO attributes
+Database agnostic SQL code generation for Dapper without POCO attributes and Entity Framework Core compatible schema definition.

 ## Usage

-Documentation is not complete, check unit tests for more examples.
+Note: Documentation is not complete, check unit tests for more examples.

-Project will aim to eventually be fully compatible with Entity Framework Core schema definition.

 One of the project aims is performance - generated queries are cached as well as sets of columns.

 Currently only NpgsqlConnection and SqlConnection are supported but writing a custom adapter is very simple and requires only implementing ISqlAdapter interface and registering it.

+Project will aim to eventually be fully compatible with Entity Framework Core schema definition.
+To crate mappings for an existing database use the following command:

+    dotnet ef dbcontext scaffold "Server=.\SQLEXPRESS;Database=MyDb;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models

+In the generated schema definitions remove Entity Framework namespaces and initialize SqlGenerator with generated schema:

+    using Dapper.SqlGenerator;
+    using Dapper.SqlGenerator.Extensions;

+    void InitSqlGenerator()
+    {
+        OnModelCreating(DapperSqlGenerator.Configure());
+    }

 Simplest use case does not require any initialization - just use the following methods on the IDbConnection: